 Learnersourcing subgoal labeling to support learning from how-to videos

 What a cool idea!
-Rob Moore is building on the subgoal labeling work that we (read: “Lauren”) did, and is using crowd-sourcing techniques to generate the labels.
+Rob Miller is building on the subgoal labeling work that we (read: “Lauren”) did, and is using crowd-sourcing techniques to generate the labels.

 Subgoal labeling is a technique known to support learning new knowledge by clustering a group of steps into a higher-level conceptual unit.
 It has been shown to improve learning by helping learners to form the right mental model.
 While many learners view video tutorials nowadays, subgoal labels are often not available unless manually provided at production time.
 This work addresses the challenge of collecting and presenting subgoal labels to a large number of video tutorials.
 We introduce a mixed-initiative approach to collect subgoal labels in a scalable and efficient manner.
 The key component of this method is learnersourcing, which channels learners’ activities using the video interface into useful input to the system.
 The presented method will contribute to the broader availability of subgoal labels in how-to videos.